4-H Clubs – What is it?

 How Does One Join 4-H?

 Youth must be 5 to 19 years old in the current calendar year.
-There is a nominal fee of $15 per child (maximum $30 per family) to join 4-H; in addition some local 4-H clubs have dues.
-4-H is open to everyone regardless of race, religion, color, gender or place of residence.
+There is a nominal fee of $20 per family (regardless of number of children) to join 4-H; in addition some local 4-H clubs have dues.
+4-H is open to any person in a legally-protected class, including but not limited to, race, color, religion, gender, national origin, ancestry, marital status, familial status, sexual orientation, or disability.
 Contact us to see if there is room in a club near you!

 Who Can Be a 4-H Leader?